marschall/marschall.github.com/_posts/2017-02-13-spring-read-only.md

+---
+layout: post
-True read only transactions with Spring 4.3.7
+title: True Read Only Transactions with Spring 4.3.7
+---
 Spring 4.3.7 contains [SPR-15210](https://jira.spring.io/browse/SPR-15210) which for the first time gives true read only database transactions.
 The feature has to be explicitly enabled using [setEnforceReadOnly](https://docs.spring.io/spring/docs/4.3.7.BUILD-SNAPSHOT/javadoc-api/org/springframework/jdbc/datasource/DataSourceTransactionManager.html#setEnforceReadOnly-boolean-)

 ```java